v9107/karma/README.md

 ### 🔔 Note
-Currently working for the database I'm using a Simple `Vec<T>` will move to proper database
+Currently for the database I'm using a simple `Vec<T>` which works as in-memory db for now, will move to proper database